 The Environment Court developed in a similar way.
 A new comprehensive law, the Resource Management Act 1991, designed to promote sustainable management of the environment – water, land, air and coastline – required specialist judges and different procedures from the ordinary courts.

 The Māori Land Court is the oldest of New Zealand’s specialist courts, having dealt with the alienation of Māori land since 1865 (when it was called the Native Land Court).
 It makes judgements on multiple ownership of Māori land, and on other issues relating to Māori land.
 Appeals from that court go first to the Māori Appellate Court.

 The Employment Court is constituted by the Employment Relations Act 2000, and has functions under that act to regulate industrial relations.

 The Youth Court deals with young offenders in a manner that is appropriate for their age.

 The Coroners Court is established under the Coroners Act 2006.
 It has the purpose of helping to prevent deaths and to promote justice through investigation and identification of the facts and circumstances of sudden and unexplained deaths.
 Coroners make recommendations and public comments about cases.

-A Courts Martial Appeal Authority is the court that sits over the top of the military justice system.
+The Court Martial Appeal Court sits over the top of the military justice system.